teachingaway/teachingaway.github.io/office-hours.md

 ---

-Come chat about startup and technology law topics from raising money, to contract fine print, to trademarks and patent trolls.
-Discussions are informal and off-the-clock.
+Come chat about startup and technology law.
+We offer free 30 minute slots on topics from raising money, to contract fine print, to trademarks and patent trolls.

 - What's a "provisional patent"?
 Is it important before a beta launch?
 - What's the difference between ® and ™ after a brand?
 - How does a liquidation preference work?
 - When is a convertible note a good idea?

-Amazing people have been showing up, and we learn as much from them as they do from us.
-We'll try to blog answers to common questions, like <a href="/employee-inventions/">"when does a company own its employee's inventions?"</a>
+These sessions end up teaching us a lot about neighborhood tech startups and about the law.
+We'll try to blog answers to the more common questions, like <a href="/employee-inventions/">"when does a company own its employee's inventions?"</a>

 - - -